Causes and risk factors of pancreatic cancer

 - Some family members have the breast cancer gene BRCA2.

-- Some family members have the condition Lynch syndrome /HNPCC (hereditary non-polyposis colorectal cancer).
+- Some family members have the condition Lynch syndrome/HNPCC (hereditary non-polyposis colorectal cancer).

-- Some family members have a large number of unusual moles (FAMMM – Familial Atypical Multiple Mole Melanoma).
+- Some family members have a large number of unusual moles (FAMMM – familial atypical multiple mole melanoma).

 If your family history includes any of the above, you can be referred to a specialist clinic.
 They can give you advice and assess you.
 They may offer you regular screening tests to try to find the cancer early if it develops.
 Doctors are still researching the best way to screen for pancreatic cancer.
+You may be offered screening as part of a cancer research trial.

 Medical conditions